jcheminform/jcheminform-author-guidelines/guidelines/software.md

 **Citation Typing Ontology pilot**

-The _Journal of Cheminformatics_ welcomes authors to participate in our pilot using the Citation Typing Ontology ([http://purl.org/spar/cito](http://purl.org/spar/cito)).
+The _Journal of Cheminformatics_ started a pilot using the Citation Typing Ontology ([http://purl.org/spar/cito](http://purl.org/spar/cito)) to annotate citations in articles with the reason why that paper is cited.
+For software papers, authors should annotation citations to articles about the software used in this article with _cito:usesMethodIn_.
 For more information, please see [here](https://www.biomedcentral.com/collections/c/co/cito).